OreCast/Architecture/ProofOfConcept.md

-This document describe proof-of-concept for OreCast architecture
+This document describes proof-of-concept for OreCast architecture:
 ![Architecture](https://github.com/OreCast/Architecture/blob/main/OreCastInfrastructure.png)

+### Details of implementation
 The recipe below provides information about 3 main services:
-- Frontend, the OreCast front-end web service designed for OreCast end-users
+- Frontend service, the OreCast front-end web service designed for OreCast end-users
   - by default it is deployed at `http://localhost:9000` URL
-- Discovery, the OreCast discovery services which provides site-URL associations
+- Discovery service, the OreCast discovery services which provides site-URL associations
   - by default it is deployed at `http://localhost:9091` URL
   - so far it only has `/sites` end-point which you may used and it provides site information in JSON data-format
-- MetaData, the OreCast meta-data services which contains meta-data information about specific sites
+- MetaData servuce, the OreCast meta-data services which contains meta-data information about specific sites
   - by default it is deployed at `http://localhost:9092` URL
   - so far it only has `/meta` end-point which you may used and it provides meta-data information in JSON data-format

 At this moment the Discovery and MetaData services use fake data, i.e. we hard-coded site and meta-data info.
-And, frontend service will use `play.min.io` to simulate storage access.
-But it relies on [min.io Go SDK](https://min.io/docs/minio/linux/developers/go/minio-go.html) to access the storage.
+And, frontend service relies on usage of `play.min.io` to simulate storage access.
+But it is based on [min.io Go SDK](https://min.io/docs/minio/linux/developers/go/minio-go.html) to provide access to the storage.

 Here is full set of instructions to run OreCast on your local node:
 ```